DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world5.md

 "..."

 It seems she saw through his worries.
-While her bodyguard Fairin was fighting, for Jeanne facing Vanessa's trusted subordinates would be too dangerous.
+While her bodyguard Farin was fighting, for Jeanne facing Vanessa's trusted subordinates would be too dangerous.
 This is what Kai was wondering on whether he should say it or not.

 "Even if we got with ease on this floor, both me and my bodyguards will be able to defend ourself."

-"...Even without Fairin?"
+"...Even without Farin?"

 "Of course.
 As leader I ought to be the bravest!"